 In addition, several meetings, emails, and phone calls were conducted from September 2022 through April 2023 with various partner organizations that represent thousands of people with different recreational interests throughout Oregon.
 The objectives of the communications and meetings were to define the proposed routes listed in this DNA.
 Heavy emphasis was placed on allowing the partners to have input on the routes and locations that were most valued by each type of non-motorized enthusiast.
 BLM recreation planners met with partners to physically map out routes within the CBRA in order to assure location and mileage accuracy.
-Community partner organizations involved in the developed of the proposed action in this DNA include, Central Oregon Trail Alliance, Deschutes Trails Coalition, Northwest Horse Trails, Back Country Horsemen of Oregon, and Oregon Equestrian Trails.
+Community partner organizations involved in the development of the proposed action in this DNA include, Central Oregon Trail Alliance, Deschutes Trails Coalition, Northwest Horse Trails, Back Country Horsemen of Oregon, and Oregon Equestrian Trails.

-Lastly, this document will be available to the public for a 15-day period through BLM's NEPA register, commonly known as ePlanning, to allow for public commenting.
-The public is invited to present input regarding this proposal.
-BLM contact information is found in Section G below.
+Lastly, this document was made available to the public for a 15-day period through BLM's NEPA register, commonly known as ePlanning, to allow for public commenting.
+The public was invited to present input regarding this proposal.
+BLM's response to comments received is provided in Appendix B. BLM contact information is found in Section G below.
 E. Preparers

-Name Title Resource/ Agency Represented Daniel Shaneyfelt Outdoor Recreational Planner Overall planning and coordination Larry Ashton Wildlife Biologist Wildlife Michael Rall GIS Specialist Maps and planning Kurt Hunt Archeologist Cultural resources Ian Grinter Botanist Special status plants and weeds Ferris Couture Planning and Environmental NEPA compliance and document Coordinator preparation
+Name Title Resource/ Agency Represented Daniel Shaneyfelt Outdoor Recreational Planner Overall planning and coordination Larry Ashton y Ashton Wildlife Biologist Wildlife Michael Rall GIS Specialist Maps and planning Kurt Hunt Archeologist Cultural resources Ian Grinter Botanist Special status plants and weeds Ferris Couture Planning and Environmental NEPA compliance and document Coordinator preparation

-Note: Refer to the EA/EIS for a complete list of the team members participating in the preparation of the original NEPA analysis documents.
+Note: Refer to the EA for a complete list of the team members participating in the preparation of the original NEPA analysis documents.